kgateway-dev/kgateway/docs/content/cli/glooctl_create_authconfig.md

-      --oidc-auth-client-id string                 client id as registered with id provider --oidc-auth-client-secret-name string        name of the 'client secret' secret --oidc-auth-client-secret-namespace string   namespace of the 'client secret' secret --oidc-auth-issuer-url string                the url of the issuer --oidc-scope strings                         scopes to request in addition to 'openid'. optional.
+      --oidc-auth-client-id string                 client id as registered with id provider --oidc-auth-client-secret-name string        name of the 'client secret' secret --oidc-auth-client-secret-namespace string   namespace of the 'client secret' secret --oidc-auth-issuer-params stringToString     url parameters to send to the issuer (default []) --oidc-auth-issuer-url string                the url of the issuer --oidc-scope strings                         scopes to request in addition to 'openid'. optional.
       --opa-module-ref strings                     namespace.name references to a config map containing OPA modules